zzhhatthl/PoDDyHePo-projection/README.md

     #  $ 2040 Males Population 31 Dec (projection 2019)  : int  2756428 22064 22353 22595 22809 22951 23144 23294 23422 23609 ...
     #  $ 2040 Females Population 31 Dec (projection 2019): int  2769100 21112 21376 21605 21795 21950 22095 22255 22407 22551 ...

-So, when formating your population forecasts, make sure you have Age and Total, Males, Females for each predicted year.
-Age do n As long as you have format your population forecasts which is similar to the population forecasts we provide, you can put it in the function.
+So, when formatting your population forecasts, make sure you have Age and Total, Males, Females for each predicted year.
+As long as you have formatted your population forecasts which is similar to the population forecasts we provide, you can put it in the function.
 And the function will help you create a data frame ready for prediction.